gavinhoward/bc/manuals/development.md

 that runs the actual script, [`tests/history.py`][139].

 I have added as many tests as I could to cover as many lines and branches as possible.
-I could have done more, but doing so would have required a lot of time.
+I guess I could have done more, but doing so would have required a lot of time.

 I have tried to make it as easy as possible to run the history tests.
 They will run automatically if you use the `make test` command, and they will also use